EvanHuang7/order-food/README.md

       npm run dev
       ```

-    - Install pm2 (Production Process Manager for Node.js) and set pm2 to restart automatically on system reboot by running
+    - Install pm2 (Production Process Manager for Node.js) and set pm2 to restart automatically on VM (system) reboot by running
+      - Note: PM2 by default will auto-restart the app if app crashes or stops unexpectedly.

       ```
       npm i pm2 -g